t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### Sample Integration Test

-Here is a sample integration test that uses vitest to check that your tRPC router is working as expected, and that the returned data matches the expected output.
+Here is a sample integration test that uses [Vitest](https://vitest.dev) to check that your tRPC router is working as expected, the input parser infers the correct type, and that the returned data matches the expected output.

 ```ts
 import { type inferProcedureInput } from "@trpc/server";